-Since graduating from Baruch, Alexander Grabois (MPA '15) has traveled the world through his work in international trade.
-For our June Alumnus of the Month feature, the Marxe grad reflects on his career and Baruch roots.
+Andres Pazmino (MPA '15) immigrated to the United States for his education at Baruch.
+For our next Alumnus of the Month feature, the Marxe grad reflects on his career and offers advice for current Baruch students.

 What is your favorite Baruch memory?